• Login / Join

 Gensler

-The Prix Versailles has unveiled its list of the world’s most beautiful airports for 2025.
-The list of six newly opened airports “can also be seen as works of art, or at least as things of beauty,” according to Prix Versailles Secretary General Jérôme Gouadain.
+The Prix Versailles has unveiled its list of the world’s most beautiful airports for 2026.
+The list of seven newly opened airports comprises “innovative, inescapable hallmarks of their regions and their eras,” according to Prix Versailles Secretary General Jérôme Gouadain.

 In December, three projects from the list will be given additional titles of a World Title – Prix Versailles, Interior, or Exterior.
 The unveiling of the airport shortlist comes shortly after the organization chose its shortlist for restaurants, hotels, and museums.